MehveshShabbir/Letter-Guessing-Game/README.md

 # 🎯 Letter Guessing Game

-A simple web-based game where players guess the correct letter within a limited number of tries.
+A simple web-based game where players guess the correct letter along with hint to go higher or  lower.

 ## 🛠️ Installation